 The immediate actions toward financial freedom include three basic steps: first, pay off high-interest debt; second, set goals and make a financial plan; and third, start saving and investing early.

 Immediate action #1: ⬇ debt – pay off high-interest debt, ⬆ improve credit score

 Before you invest in anything, it’s important to pay off any high-interest debt first.
-With the average interest rate on a credit card nearing , the money you’re paying on interest far outweighs the money you can normally make on most investments.
+With the average interest rate on a credit card nearing 17 percent , the money you’re paying on interest far outweighs the money you can normally make on most investments.
 Maintaining good credit and trying to improve your scores go hand in hand when managing your debt.
 Whether you’re renting an apartment or applying for a mortgage, your credit scores play a prominent role in your financial plan.
-Trouble with your personal finances can even put your duty status, potential promotions, and your military career in jeopardy.
+The trouble with your personal finances can even put your duty status, potential promotions, and your military career in jeopardy.
 Learn more about how to maintain good credit scores.

 Immediate action #2: ✔ set goals and make a plan

 Saving and investing for the long term is the best way to achieve financial security.
 Start off with determining what you want to save for in life—an emergency fund, a vacation, a house, or college.
 Decide what’s most important and make a plan accordingly.
-You can use the SEC’s to see how much you need to save each month to meet your goals.
+You can use the SEC’s Savings Goal Calculator to see how much you need to save each month to meet your goals.
 It’s easy.
 Plug in your desired final savings goal, how much money you have readily available to invest, how long you plan to save, and a few assumptions.
 The calculator will show you how much money you need to contribute each month in order to reach that goal.

 Immediate action #3: ✔ start saving and investing early